An In-depth Analysis of Passage-Level Label Transfer for Contextual Document Ranking: Analysis

 \subsection{How well does a model fine-tuned on one document transfer to another collection?}

 In the last section, we check the efficacy of {\it transfer learning} from \qamodel{} to document ranking (\qalabel{} (passage-level), \senlabel{}(sentence-level)).
 Interestingly, it performs quite well even without any fine-tuning in some cases (\senlabel{}).
 Here, we verify effectiveness of document-specific fine-tuned models.
 We fine-tune our \qalabel{} model over a dataset and test it over the other ones.
-Table~\ref{tab:cross_domain_result} highlights the result of cross-domain evaluation.
 It is interesting to note that in some cases cross-document testing gives almost similar ranking like the models trained on the same document.
+Table~\ref{tab:cross_domain_result} shows the results on cross domain inference.
+In cross-domain setup, we don't have any clues about the test data set; hence, we have to rely on the aggregation strategy that works best for the training dataset.
+Table~\ref{tab:cross_domain_result} reports both results i.e., results achieved on the test data based on the aggregation strategy of the training data and the best score achieved through another aggregation strategy(in brackets).
 Specifically \qalabel{} shows comparable performance to the in-domain testing but this depends on the training dataset.
-For example, \core{} achieves best ranking for \robust{} whereas \clueweb{} performs well for \trecdl.
+For example, \core{} achieves best ranking for \robust{} and \clueweb{} whereas \clueweb{} performs well for \trecdl. \robust{} and \core{} both are news corpus whereas \clueweb{} and \trecdl{} are web corpus; hence, these groups follow different information distribution.
+In general, news corpus contains information mostly in first couple of passages. \trecdl{} contains significantly large number of queries than other datasets; hence, training and generalization of models are quite easy for this case. \trecdl{} shows consistent performance over other datasets.
 However, performance of other models is also not significantly bad than the best performer.
 It indicates that \textbf{careful selection of training documents and passages might help in the direct application of document-specific fine-tuned models over new collection.}